Soname-Solutions/salmon/tests/devci_settings/README.md

-This folder contains settings used in automatic integration tests.
+This folder contains settings used in automatic integrational testing.